mailtoharshit/PolyForce/README.md

 1. Visualforce Component -
    This is the component page, were I have designed a polymer component and imported the required resource files .
-We need polymer.js and platform.js which I have imported from the CDN resource or cdnjs Here I have created a custom component that create  a string that says : - 'Hello {{value}}' provided by user
+We need polymer.js and platform.js which I have imported from the CDN resource or cdnjs Here I have created a custom component that create  a string that says : - 'Hello {{value}}' provided by user martin

 - "<test-elem name="World"></test-elem>"